numbas/numbas-extension-numbro/README.md

 To set the language/culture for a question, call `numbro.culture` in the question preamble, e.g. `numbro.culture('nb-NO')`.

+There's a question showing how to use this extension at https://numbas.mathcentre.ac.uk/question/15000/format-numbers-and-currency-amounts-with-numbro-js/

 ## JME functions

 ### `format(n,format)`